 - a.
 RRHA developed a summer Youth Employment and Leadership Academy in the summer of 2021.
-65 youth took part, learning job skills, working in various RRHA departments, and participating in educational and entertainment activities.
+65 youth took part and learned job skills, worked in various RRHA departments, and participated in educational and entertainment activities.
 RRHA plans to continue this program in 2022 with the goal of expanding it to allow more participation. - b.
-RRHA has partnered with Apple and Verizon to design and develop a modern STEM and computer lab with an estimated \$200,000 in equipment and fixtures (all donated).
-This resource will provide opportunities for incredible educational opportunities. - c.
-RRHA's Resident Services department has implemented a comprehensive case management system that also provides certain document management and data tracking tools.
-This platform allows RRHA to conduct efficient and effective evaluations of families and then provide resources, services, and opportunities. - d.
-As RRHA continues to implement this new system, the agency also regularly evaluates its effectiveness to ensure that it actually helps our families. - e.
+RRHA has an ongoing partnership to expand the STEM/Computer labs to all Public Housing communities.
+This resource will provide incredible educational opportunities and bridge the digital divide.
+With the goal of opening two sites per year; completing the Large Public Housing communities by December 2024.
+Our partners include CODEVA, Virginia Union University, Verizon, Strategies to Elevate People (STEP), STEM Education and Innovation Center (STEMEIC).
+RRHA will be adding partners and additional resources going forward.RRHA's Resident Services department has a comprehensive case management system, Tracking At A Glance (TAAG) that provides document management and data tracking.
+This platform allows RRHA to conduct efficient and effective evaluations of families and then provide resources, services, and opportunities in Workforce, Education, Health, Wellness, and Quality of Life.

+- c.
+As RRHA continues to implement this new system, the agency also regularly evaluates its effectiveness to ensure that it actually helps our families. - d.
 RRHA is currently assessing every LIPH family under a LIFTS ("Leading Individuals and Families Towards Self-sufficiency") model.
 These assessments will identify each family's needs and allow RRHA to work with each family to develop attainable service plans.
-To date, 404 families have completed this assessment with the following results:
+To date, 1,006 families have completed this assessment with the following results:

 PRIORITY AREA INDICATOR CURRENT RESULT - self reported GOAL Employment Employment Status of Head of Household Unemployed - 67% Assist 25 Head of Household Residents in obtaining employment, per community = 105 newly employed families, total.
-Job/Technical Training Access to job training opportunities Interested in Job Technical Training - 31% Engage Residents by facilitating information sessions and/or workshops, quarterly, representing job/ technical training opportunities.
+Job/Technical Training Access to job training opportunities Interested in Job Technical Training - 31% Engage Residents by facilitating information sessions and/or workshops, quarterly, representing job/technical training opportunities.
 Education Access to Adult Basic Educational opportunities Does not have a High School Diploma or GED - 34% Introduce and expose families to adult basic education programs, quarterly, and provide support to families enrolling in programs.
 Health and Wellness Access to Health Education and Resources Has one or more chronic health conditions (Asthma, Diabetes, High Blood Pressure, Mental Illness - 20% Provide opportunities for families to access Health education and resources, at least quarterly

-- f.
+- e.
 RRHA was thrilled to receive a Resident Opportunities and Self-Sufficiency ("ROSS") grant. - i.
-These funds allowed the agency to add three new staff in the Resident Services department. - The additional staff will allow for an increase in the number of families RRHA can work with in the Family Self Sufficiency ("FSS") program.

-- g.
-Additionally, RRHA has contracted with a developer partner to provide services during a RAD conversion, which generates additional revenue for the department. - h.
+These funds allowed the agency to add three new staff in the Resident Services department. - ii.
+The additional staff will allow for an increase in the number of families RRHA can work with in the Family Self Sufficiency ("FSS") program. - iii.
+To date the ROSS Case Managers have enrolled 112 residents from the communities into the program. - f.
+Additionally, RRHA has contracted with a developer partner to provide services during a RAD conversion, which generates additional revenue for the department. - g.
 RRHA has been very successful at using agency assets in partnership with local nonprofit developers to build dozens of quality single family homes for families at or below 80% AMI.
-These opportunities have allowed dozens of families to attain homeownership and begin to build generational wealth.
+These opportunities have allowed dozens of families to attain homeownership and begin to build generational wealth. - h.
+RRHA's Youth Employment and Leadership Academy expanded in 2022.
+148 youth learned job skills, in various RRHA departments.
+The youth additionally participated in educational and cultural activities.
+RRHA plans to add additional partners/participants to expand available resources in 2023 for the Youth Employment and Leadership Academy.